karlstav/cava/README.md

     sudo apt-get update
     sudo apt-get install cava

+**Not working as of 2017-09-24**, see issue #176.

-All distro specific instalations sources might be out of date.
+All distro specific instalation sources might be out of date.

 Capturing audio